 For some context it’s worth understanding what the Asian-American community looked like in 1914 America.
 Chinese immigrants began coming to America in significant numbers in the early nineteenth century, primarily as laborers.
 Their involvement in the mining and railroad industries is well-known, and many of them settled permanently in the American West in the late nineteenth century.
 At one time Chinese Americans may have comprised as much as ten percent of California’s population and Chinatowns popped up in towns large and small along the West Coast.
 The 1880s saw the enactment of harsh anti-Chinese immigration laws and a series of high-profile massacres of Chinese Americans.
-External violence was compounded by internal violence between rival Chinese businessmen and gang members.
+External violence only added to internal violence between rival Chinese businessmen and gang members.

 Winnifred began working to supplement the family income and gained some skill and experience as a writer.
-In 1899, she published her first novel Miss Nume of Japan under the decidedly Japanese pen name Otono Watanna.
+In 1899, she published her first novel Miss Nume of Japan under the decidedly Japanese pen name Onoto Watanna.
 She achieved some measure of success as a novelist and, later, as a screenwriter writing almost exclusively about Japan and forbidden interracial romance.
-Her books were bound and decorated with Japanese themes and motifs and illustrated with full color photos of Japan, a country which she never had nor would visit.
-To top it all off adopted a Japanese public persona, claiming at times to be descended from Japanese nobility.
+She bound and decorated her books with Japanese themes and motifs.
+The books contained illustrations and full color photos of Japan, a country which she never had nor would visit.
+In the public square she adopted a Japanese public persona, claiming descent from Japanese nobility.

 No cookbooks, so far as the authors know, have ever been published in China.
 Recipes descend like heirlooms from one generation of cooks to another.
 The recipes included in this book (the Chinese ones, that is) have been handed down from Vo Ling, a worthy descendant of a long line of noted Chinese cooks, and himself head cook to Gow Gai, one time highest mandarin of Shanghai.
 They are all genuine, and were given as an especial expression of respect by a near relative of the famous family of Chinese cooks.

 Winnifred/Watanna biographer Diana Birchall is convinced that the whole cookbook is a ruse.
 By her account Watanna was a terrible cook, prone to boiling food into oblivion.
 She had some experience in Chinese kitchens but would have known nothing of Japanese cooking.
-There’s a veneer of authenticity to the recipes that make them just that little bit believable.
+There’s a veneer of authenticity to the recipes in Chinese-Japanese Cookbook that make them just that little bit believable.

 Eaton indeed possessed the strength, energy and prolifigacy to make the most of her ruse; using the vapid language of commercialism embraced today, one would say Eaton’s deceit was the honest work of a good marketer.

-For the rest of Otono Wattana’s story, see the thorough (and anonymous) biographical sketch at Michigan State University’s Feeding America Project and Diana Birchall’s full-length biography, which can be purchased from Amazon and elsewhere.
+For the rest of Onoto Wattana’s story, see the thorough (and anonymous) biographical sketch at Michigan State University’s Feeding America Project and Diana Birchall’s full-length biography, which can be purchased from Amazon and elsewhere.